Mission

 Joanna P. Elliot

-nonprofit management consultant including for Jennifer Lopez’s "Lopez Family Foundation" & Linkin Park’s "Music For Relief"
+Nonprofit management consultant including for Jennifer Lopez’s "Lopez Family Foundation" and Linkin Park’s "Music For Relief"

 Julia Cumming